Incomplete determinantal processes: from random matrix to Poisson statistics

-The counterpart of theorem~\ref{thm:crossover_2} also holds in the mesoscopic regime.
-The density of the log-gas is of order $N$ and one can also investigate statistics by zooming in the bulk of the process.
-Namely, if $L_N \nearrow \infty$, $x_0 \in \S_V$, and $f\in \mathcal{C}_0(\C)$, we consider the test function
+In fact, the crossover is more interesting at mesoscopic scales.
+Namely, the density of a log-gas is of order $N$ and one can also investigate fluctuations at small scales by zooming inside the bulk of the process.
+If $L_N \nearrow \infty$, $x_0 \in \S_V$, and $f\in \mathcal{C}_c(\C)$, we consider the test function